jame25/Piper-Read/README.md

 Piper Tray should support all available Piper voice models, by default **en_US-libritts_r-medium.onnx** and .json are expected to be present in directory.

+## Changing Voice Model:

+Click on the voice name at the bottom of the application and select your new voice.
+No restart necessary!

 ## Support:

 If you find this project helpful and would like to support its development, you can buy me a coffee on Ko-Fi: